adityaagrawal53/industrial-training-flight-statistics/README.md

 You will be able to reach your localhost on internet using the link Ngrok gives you

 # app.py
-The file combines the listing and routing of different files and html domain names.
+- The file combines the listing and routing of different files and html domain names.
+- dfsdfdsf

 It uses flask to make a micronetwork.